Back to Course

 0% Complete

-Volumetric Analysis is a method of analysis used to determine the concentration of an unknown substance.
+Volumetric Analysis is a method of analysis used to determine the concentration of an unknown substance by titration.
 Your syllabus requires you to be familiar with acid-base titration and redox titration.

-Acid-base titration is applied in determining the following and much more.
+Acid-base titration is applied to determine the following and much more:

 1. The standardization of non-standard solutions of acid and alkaline;